Brexit will have a major impact on digital businesses both in the UK and outside, particularly when it comes to accounting for and reporting VAT.

 Digital businesses registered with UK VAT MOSS

-If the UK leaves - as planned - on January 31 then UK-based digital businesses and those non-EU digital businesses currently registered for VAT MOSS purposes with the UK will have to plan accordingly.
+If the UK leaves on January 31 - without a transitional period (which is unlikely) - then UK-based digital businesses and those non-EU digital businesses currently registered for VAT MOSS purposes with the UK will have to plan accordingly.
 The official rubber-stamping of the Withdrawal Agreement will lead to a transitional period that ends on December 31, 2020.
 This is the date when the UK officially leaves the EU.
 However, exemptions apply for cross-border VAT refunds and amendments to VAT MOSS.

 As this helpful BBC article explains: “During this period, the UK's trading relationship with the EU will remain the same while the two sides negotiate a free trade deal.
 At the same time, many other aspects of the UK's future relationship with the EU - including law enforcement, data sharing and security - will need to be agreed.”

 The VAT MOSS service is used to declare VAT due on sales to EU-based customers and to remit the VAT to the relevant tax authority.
 VAT MOSS is a special registration scheme that was introduced in January 2015 when the EU amended its rules on how cross-border B2C digital supplies were to be taxed in the member state of consumption.
 The MOSS allows a taxable person to submit a single return for each calendar quarter to the Member State of identification (in this case the UK).

 As the UK is very likely to be a non-EU member state from January 31, 2020, digital businesses will not be able to use the UK’s VAT MOSS service.

 Thankfully, HMRC has already issued advice on what to do.
 This advice includes the following: